-- "The natural beauty of the landscape is embraced, the ecological health of the area is preserved and enhanced through environmental stewardship, and nature is made part of every neighborhood".
+- "The natural beauty of the landscape is embraced, the ecological health of the area is preserved and enhanced through environmental stewardship, and nature is made part of every neighborhood."
 (PV/NC Vision statement). - 2.
-Note City policies and code standards regulate development in natural resource areas (e.g. streams and wetlands), flood hazard areas, and on steep slopes.
+The implementation of the City's existing policies, Natural Resource Overlay Zone, and Steep Slopes Development Overlay will regulate and guide development to minimize impacts to streams, wetlands, flood hazard areas, steep slopes and other regulated resource areas.